dojo/docs/dojox/data/GoogleSearchStore.rst

   {
     "text" : "Find me"
-    "centerLatLong" : "1.23,23.36" //Comma-separated lat & long for the center of the search "searchSpan" : 'sspn' //Comma-separated lat & long degrees indicating the size of the desired search area }
+    "centerLatLong" : "48.8565,2.3509" //Comma-separated lat & long for the center of the search "searchSpan" : "0.065165,0.194149" //Comma-separated lat & long degrees indicating the size of the desired search area }